donavon/thwack/README.md

 Thwack was built from the ground up with modern browsers in mind.
 Because of this, it doesn't have the baggage that Axios has.
 Axios weighs in at around ~5k gzipped.
 Thwack, on the other hand, is a slender ~1.5k.

-They support the same API, but there are some differenced — mainly around `options` — but for the most part, they should be able to be used interchangeably for many applications.
+They support the same API, but there are some differences — mainly around `options` — but for the most part, they should be able to be used interchangeably for many applications.

 Thwack doesn't try to solve every problem, like Axios does, but instead provides the solution for 98% of what users _really_ need.
 This is what gives Thwack its feather-light footprint.